-The styling of the dial is slightly different, though, and I must say that this “working class” version of the watch looks even more imposing than the member of the William Baume collection that it is based on.
-Mainly, thanks to its silvered dial with its exquisite “barleycorn” motif that reminds me of watches made by Breguet, as well as a number of yellow gold accents in the form of minute and second hands, some indexes on both chapter rings, and the trapezoidal framing of the jumping hour window.
+The styling of the dial is slightly different, though, and I must say that this “working class” version looks even more imposing than the member of the William Baume collection that it is based on.
+Mainly, thanks to its silvered dial with its exquisite “barleycorn” motif that reminds me of watches made by Breguet, as well as several yellow gold accents in the form of minute and second hands, some indexes on both chapter rings, and the trapezoidal framing of the jumping hour window.
 Although I often find the combination of gold and steel sort of plebian (this is purely subjective, I know,) in this particular case the mix is done with tons of style and discretion that I, truth be told, never expected from the brand.

-There is no info on the case’s thickness, but if they managed to keep it at the same 9.6 mm (and there is a good chance that they did, since the watch is still powered by the same ETA 2892-A2-based Dubois Depraz 14400 automatic movement that animated the base model and is known for its high accuracy and dependability,) it may look even slightly leaner than the original, which would be great for a vintage-styled dressy timekeeper that it is*.
+There is no info on the case’s thickness, but if they managed to keep it at the same 9.6 mm (and there is a good chance that they did since the watch is still powered by the same ETA 2892-A2-based Dubois Depraz 14400 automatic movement that animated the base model and is known for its high accuracy and dependability,) it may look even slightly leaner than the original, which would be great for a vintage-styled dressy timekeeper that it is*.

 See also: Delaneau Amazone Blueberries 1608